Bobrac3023/Project2-Quiz/README.md

   -Three main project files created using statndard naming conventions.
   -**index.html** for HTML,**style.css** for CSS and **script.js** for Javascript.
   -assets folder holds tthe **css**, **images** and **js** sub-folders.
-  -All relevant images for favicon and readme stored in he **images** sub-folder.
+  -Images for favicon stored in **images** sub-folder and readme images stored in **readme.doc**

 - __Head_element__

   -Language for the website is **US English**.
   -Meta tags and viewport included to make page responsive.
   -Author and keywords included for serach engine optimization.
   -Links to favicon and CSS stylesheet includded.
   -**favicon** details includes three different screen sizes.